MicrosoftDocs/Hololens-pr.pt-pt/hololens/hololens-kiosk.md

 ## <a name="troubleshooting"></a>Resolução de problemas

-### <a name="issue---no-apps-are-shown-in-start-menu-in-kiosk-mode"></a>Problema - Nenhuma aplicação é mostrada no menu inicial no modo quiosque?
+### <a name="issue---no-apps-are-shown-in-start-menu-in-kiosk-mode"></a>Problema - Não são mostradas aplicações no menu inicial no modo quiosque

 **Sintomas**